mautic/mautic-documentation/pages/10.Components/03.Forms/02.Progressive Profiling/docs.en.md

 3. Display field only if the value is not yet known

-	Mautic will search for a value in two places before the form is rendered for the current contact:
+	Mautic will search for a value in two places before the Form is rendered for the current Contact:

 * Former form submissions